WizTeam/WizQTClient/README.md

 Compile
 ---

+### Requirement:

-build time denpendency: cmake gcc
+Build time denpendency: cmake gcc

-runtime denpendency: Qt4 or Qt5
+Runtime denpendency: Qt4 or Qt5

-1. configure
+### configure:

     $ cmake .

-    or if you want to build under Qt5
+    Or if you want to build under Qt5

     $ cmake -DWIZNOTE_USE_QT5=ON .

-2. make && install
+### make && install:

     $ make
     $ make install

-Q&A: people says, why I can't login when compile && run ?
+> Q&A: people says, why I can't login when compile && run ?

-When you use the default compilation flag, "Release" mode is implied set. resource files have not copied to building directory.
+> When you use the default compilation flag, "Release" mode is implied set. resource files have not copied to building directory.

-Try alternatives:
+> Try alternatives:

     Install it with resources under fakeroot dir: